ctolan/ctolan.github.io/_posts/2022-11-12-Adding-TFEnv-to-Container.md

   -it docker.io/library/mycontainer:local
 ```

 Right with that working I want to get Terraform installed.
-I'm going to use [Dockerfile and add some lines.TFEnv](https://github.com/tfutils/tfenv), this tool allows quick and easy version switching and handles the installation.
-So I'll open up my
+I'm going to take the Dockerfile from yesterday and add some lines.
+[TFEnv](https://github.com/tfutils/tfenv), this tool allows quick and easy version switching and handles the installation.

 ![Dockerfile-2]({{ site.url }}/images/Dockerfile-2.png)

-I added a space to create a block for adding TF.
-I am adding a ARG line, think of this as a variable.
-In this variable I will specify the Terraform version number that I want to use, having this defined in one place and then used in a few makes it easier to change over time.
-I got the commands straight from the Github linked above.
+I added a blank line to create a block of lines dedicated to installing and configuring TF.
+Starting with a `ARG` line, think of this as a variable.
+In this variable I will specify the Terraform version number that I want to use, having this defined in one place and then used in a few makes it easier to change in the future.
+I got these commands straight from the Github linked above.

 In the image you can see a commented line which i left in to make the following point.
 The off the shelf path for the bash profile didn't match the OS version I have chosen, so the first time I built the container it errored on line 15 because the `tfenv` binary was not in the path.
 Hence you can see that I put the full path to get it to build.
 I tried to source the profile but didn't work until I realised it was the wrong filename for the bash profile.
 I added the correct path and it is working now.